rich-iannone/greenwood/ROADMAP.md

 Random-effects Cox models for correlated survival data.

-- **Log-normal shared frailty** (follow-on): more flexible hazard heterogeneity, which requires Laplace approximation over the random effects (analogous to `coxme` in R)
 - Conditional and marginal predictions for known and new clusters

 ### Advanced Performance Metrics